-Breaking News: The ASPPB Credentials Bank is now free for everyone.
+Important News for Training Directors: The ASPPB Credentials Bank is now free for everyone.
 Previously, only students and interns could open a Credentials Bank record for free.
-However, the ASPPB Board of Directors recently voted to allow any graduate student, intern or licensed psychologist to open a Credentials Bank record without charge in order to encourage the collection of workforce data and the creation of a comprehensive psychology licensee data base.
+However, the ASPPB Board of Directors voted last year to allow any graduate student, intern or licensed psychologist to open a Credentials Bank record without charge in order to encourage the collection of workforce data and the creation of a comprehensive psychology licensee data base.
 The ASPPB Credentials Bank provides primary source verification and electronic storage of licensure-related documents, forms and materials.
 Going forward, the only fees associated with the credentials bank will be a nominal service fee charged when one requests to have their information released or transmitted to another agency or organization.

 Workforce Data Efforts.
 ASPPB received grant funding from the Health Resources and Services Administration (HRSA), U.S. Department of Health and Human Services to support the development of a work force database survey of licensed psychologists in the U.S. who are providing direct client care.
 This Minimum Data Set (MDS) Survey project is an expansion of HRSA's earlier efforts to develop rosters of medical practitioners in the U.S. The expansion of the project allowed for the inclusion of behavioral health care providers in the data set.
-ASPPB, in collaboration with APA's Center Workforce Studies, designed a survey instrument that captures not only a census of all licensed psychologists but also information about training, practice settings and diversity.
+ASPPB, in collaboration with APA's Center for Workforce Studies, designed a survey instrument that captures not only a census of all licensed psychologists but also information about training, practice settings and diversity.
 The first MDS survey was distributed and the data are being analyzed.
 Because of lower than desired response rates, ASPPB is working with its member jurisdictions to hopefully link the MDS survey with licensure renewal in the hopes of achieving a more complete database of licensed psychologists in the U.S. ASPPB is also working with the Association of Canadian Psychology Regulatory Organizations (ACPRO) to develop the same database of registered psychologists in Canada.

 HRSA Grants to Support Universal Application and PSYPACT.
-ASPPB also has received almost \$1.25 million in grant funding over 4 years from HRSA's Office for the Advancement of Telemedicine to support the implementation of ASPPB's universal application and credentials verification service called PLUS and the development and implementation of the telepsychology compact called PSYPACT.
+Over the past 4 years, ASPPB has received almost \$1.25 million in grant funding from HRSA's Office for the Advancement of Telemedicine to support the implementation of ASPPB's universal application and credentials verification service called PLUS and the development and implementation of the telepsychology compact called PSYPACT.
+In July, 2016, ASPPB was notified that it had been awarded another three years of federal funding to continue the expansion of both PLUS and PSYPACT.
+With this latest grant, ASPPB has been awarded approximately \$2,000,000 in federal funding to support this effort.
+Details about PLUS and PSYPACT are presented below.